EndPointCorp/end-point-blog/2013/05/21/making-python-code-little-bit-cleaner.html.md

 The same rules apply when you develop software in Python.

-For Python there is a document which describes some of the most desirable style features for Python code [Style Guide for Python Code](http://www.python.org/dev/peps/pep-0008/).
+For Python there is a document which describes some of the most desirable style features for Python code [Style Guide for Python Code](https://www.python.org/dev/peps/pep-0008/).
 However there are some problems with that, as even the standard Python library has some libraries which are not consistent.
 This shouldn’t be an excuse for your team to be inconsistent as well.
 Ensuring that the code is nice and readable is worth working for a moment on that.

-In Python there are two tools which I use for writing code in Python – [Python style guide checker](https://pypi.python.org/pypi/pep8) and  [Python code static checker](https://pypi.python.org/pypi/pylint/).
+In Python there are two tools which I use for writing code in Python—[Python style guide checker](https://pypi.org/project/pep8/) and [Python code static checker](https://pypi.org/project/pylint/).

-## pep8
+### pep8

 Program pep8 is a simple tool checking Python code against some of the style conventions in PEP 8 document.

-### Installation
+#### Installation

 You can install it within your virtual environment with simple: